Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 23. Unshakeable by Anthony Robbins

 For those of you who don’t have time to consume Tony Robbin’s 600-page behemoth, Unshakable is the shorter, more condensed version that provides you with all of the actionable steps that the larger book discusses.
+This is one of the best books for young men (and truly one of the great books for all men) who are looking to master their finances and overcome the common pitfalls of the modern economic system.

 24. Wealth Can’t Wait by David Osborn